ReviveZygarde/adventure-game/README.md

 ### Disclaimer
 All character names are purely coincidental, I do not intend to make a rip-off or anything like that.

+### Credits
+Special thanks goes to Marco and a couple of my online friends who probably don't want their name disclosed here, for helping me with certain parts of the code.